gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo/index.md

 The lower two panes are the _input_ and _output_ displays for the text converter.

 The authoring of this data splitter translation is outside the scope of this HOWTO.
-It is recommended that one reads up on the [Data Splitter]({{< relref "../../../user-guide/data-splitter" >}}) and review the various samples found in the Stroom Context packs published, or the Pull Requests of [github.com/gchq/stroom-content (external link)](https://github.com/gchq/stroom-content).
+It is recommended that one reads up on the [Data Splitter]({{< relref "../../../user-guide/data-splitter" >}}) and review the various samples found in the Stroom Context packs published, or the Pull Requests of {{< external-link "github.com/gchq/stroom-content" "https://github.com/gchq/stroom-content" >}}.

 For the purpose of this HOWTO, the Datasplitter appears below.
 The author believes the comments should support the understanding of the transformation.